mikaelkindborg/VimanaCode/README.md

 First 1 is popped off and bound to b.
 Then 43 is popped off and bound to a.

-So "=>" reads more declarative since it reflects the stack order visually, but is a bit slower than ":".
+So "=>" reads more declarative since it reflects the stack order visually, but is a bit slower than ":".One might be tempted to rewrite the code in the parsing step to the slightly faster version.
+However, this would break the principle of coding directly in the abstract syntax tree.

 The ":" could be named something else, for example "setlocal":